-The opinions expressed in this article are for general information only and are not intended to provide specific advice or recommendations for any individual.
+The articles and opinions in this publication are for general information only and are not intended to provide specific advice or recommendations for any individual.
 We suggest that you consult your representative, attorney, or accountant with regard to your individual situation.